 Here are three things I didn’t know about Finland: it’s made up of a lot of water and islands, Finnish people are crazy about the outdoors, and there are almost as many saunas as there are people.

 Perhaps these things don’t come as a surprise to you, but this was my first visit to the country, and I like to go to a place knowing as little as possible, so I can be happily overwhelmed by new stuff.

 That, or I’m too lazy to do research.
 I prefer to think of it as the former.

-Anyhow, the main focus of my trip was to understand what visiting Finland in summer was like, and to experience the great outdoors of Finland, and I am pleased to report that that mission was a success.
+Anyhow, the main focus of my trip was to understand what there is to do in Finland in summer.
+I also wanted to experience the great outdoors of Finland, and I am pleased to report that that mission was a success.